 Well, you’re not alone: retailers around the globe experience the same frustration with their store communications.
 From promos and markdowns to a higher frequency of new products, things are constantly changing for store leaders.
 In an increasingly changing retail landscape, it’s no wonder why retailers are testing new initiatives to keep teams responsive, engaged, and accountable in an effort to always better their in-store execution.

 Effective communication is critical for store execution, which has a corresponding lift in sales, employee engagement, and store compliance.
-We asked top retailers such as Banana Republic and Levis what are the most effective ways to improve store communications and found out 5 main themes that emerged.
+We asked top retailers such as Banana Republic and Levis what are the most effective ways to improve store communications and found 5 main themes that emerged.